dd32/td-gh-ex/readme.txt

 * Used get_option( 'date_format' ) rather than hardcoding format.
 * Made Post author link prefix translation ready.
 * Changing the key name for post custom metadata i.e. 'Sidebar-layout' keyname changed to 'simplecatch-sidebarlayout'.

+Version 1.3.4
+* Initialized all theme options variables and created simplecatch_themeoptions_defaults.php file.
+* Fixed add_image_scripts.js
+* Stored all theme options variables in a global variable and used it instead of get_option.
+* Change stylesheet URL to get_stylesheet_uri()
+* Added catchbox.pot file to make theme translation ready

 == Upcoming Plan ==
 * Add more option in theme option for feed redirect